MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-aks.md

 > [!NOTE]
 > You will be prompted to allow the EndpointManager to run elevated and modify your hosts file.

-Your development computer is connected when the VS Code status bar turns orange and the Kubernetes extension shows you are connected.
-Once your development computer is connected, traffic starts redirecting to your development computer for the stats-api you are replacing.
+Your development computer is connected when the VS Code status bar turns orange and the Kubernetes extension shows you're connected.
+Once your development computer is connected, traffic starts redirecting to your development computer for the stats-api you're replacing.

 ![Screenshot showing the choose the debugging with Bridge to Kubernetes window.](media/bridge-to-kubernetes-sample/debugging.png)